 “Wake up before it’s too late.”
 Small farms are the only way to feed the world.
 “The time is now to switch back to our natural farming roots.”
-These are dire warning from the U.N..
-Monocrops and GMOs are not the only answer and basically are not enough to feed the world.
+These are dire warnings from the U.N. in a 2013 report.
+Monocrops and GMOs are not the only answer and are not enough to feed the world.

 “Even as the United States government continues to push for the use of more chemically-intensive and corporate-dominated farming methods such as GMOs and monoculture-based crops, the United Nations is once against sounding the alarm about the urgent need to return to (and develop) a more sustainable, natural and organic system.

 That was the key point of a new publication from the UN Commission on Trade and Development (UNCTAD) titled“Trade and Environment Review 2013: Wake Up Before It’s Too Late,” which included contributions from more than 60 experts around the world.” ~HuffPost

 Growing your own food is the answer to the food problem for your own family, and possibly for your community.
 Small-scale farms have the potential to provide a much-needed food resource for millions more people all over the world.

 As people around the world realize that the current food system is inadequate for our growing population, there’s no need to panic.
 Many people have the capacity to grow their own food to supplant their requirements, and there is plenty of available space in most neighborhoods and on small urban lots for community gardens and farms.

 In recent times, Victory Gardens have made a big comeback as people realize the impact a global disaster can have on the food system.
 Before this year, most of us could not have imagined we’d see empty grocery shelves in our lifetime.